 An open flame can set off an explosion, as can an accidental charge of static electricity or a spark from a combustion engine, light switch or power tool.
 Some fine powders and fillers can generate enough static electricity to ignite a flammable atmosphere.
 When handling large quantities of powdered material, keep airborne concentrations to a minimum and use grounding devices on transfer equipment.

 Dust from partially cured epoxy can cause respiratory problems if inhaled, and dermatitis if allowed to settle on skin.
-Dust from fully cured epoxy is inert and considered a nuisance dust from a health hazard standpoint.
+Dust from fully cured epoxy is chemically inert and considered a nuisance dust from a health hazard standpoint.
 However, enough cured epoxy dust suspended in the air could creat a combustible dust atmosphere.

-The following sensible shop suggestions may help to reduce exposure to epoxy dusts, wood dusts and fillers.
+The following sensible shop suggestions may help to reduce exposure to epoxy dust, wood dust and fillers.